Last Updated on September 8, 2021 by melissanreynolds

-Yoga Nidra for fibromyalgia is my jam.
+Yoga Nidra for fibromyalgia, pain, fatigue and insomnia is my jam.
 If you were starting to think that you need to be able to get onto the floor to experience the benefits of yoga for fibromyalgia -think again my friend.

 Yoga Nidra is a guided meditation practice that can be done in your bed (with your heat pack).
 Or on the floor after a practice.